Nightjar LogoSign in

 A 2024 study from Oxford (Califano & Spence, n=297) found that AI-generated food images were rated more appetizing than real food photos when viewers did not know the source.
 AI leveraged symmetry, optimal lighting, and color saturation to outperform reality.
 But when participants were told the images were AI-generated, the preference gap disappeared entirely.

 The practical takeaway: food imagery that lands in the "almost right" zone actively damages trust.
-Brands must either reach full photorealism (achievable for packaged goods with the right tool) or avoid AI-generating the food itself.
+Brands must either reach realism that holds up under listing-image scrutiny (more achievable for packaged goods with the right tool) or avoid AI-generating the food itself.
+Highly transparent, liquid, melting, or texture-sensitive products tend to need more iteration and careful review than opaque packaging.

 Fresh Food Textures, Poured Liquids, and Steam